ivanafeitosa/ivanafeitosa/README.md

 📚 I'm currently learning Web Development at <a href="https://www.rocketseat.com.br/">Rocketseat</a>.
 <br>
-💻 I’m currently collaborating in the analysis of mobility and accessibility data from Brazilian cities.
+💻 I’m currently collaborating in the analysis of mobility and urban accessibility data from Brazilian cities.
 <br>

 ## 🛠 &nbsp;Tech Stack